-Cannabinoids are found in the cannabis plant.
-Not all cannabinoids are psychoactive, but some cannabinoids can give psycho-active effects upon consumption.
+Cannabinoids are a compound found in the cannabis plant.
+Not all cannabinoids are psychoactive like CBD & CBG, but some cannabinoids can give psycho-active effects upon consumption like THC.
 Precisely, knowing about a few important cannabinoids that are infused in cannabis oil is critical for your health.
 To put it simply, it is wise to know what you are actually consuming.

 As we discuss, even today a lot of people are not completely aware of the difference between hemp and cannabis.
 Let me be clear, hemp doesn't get you high, and whereas Cannabis strains high in THC can give you high.
 However, both are the strains of the cannabis plant variety.
 That's the simplest possible explanation for people who really get confused between cannabis and hemp.

-In this article, we will explore the differences between a few important cannabinoids and its benefits.
+In this article, we will explore the differences between a few important cannabinoids and but mostly we will be discussing the latest cannabinoid to to become popular, CBG or Cannabigerol.
 Likewise, we will clearly get to perceive the difference between hemp and marijuana.
 Moreover, this article will clear the air around the cannabinoids other than CBD in Cannabis oil.

 What Cannabinoids are infused in Cannabis oil?